 Illness or infection, lack of sleep, and stress can also trigger flares.

-The symptoms of RA flares may include:
+The symptoms of RA flares

 - Joint swelling: RA is an inflammatory disease.
 This inflammation can lead to visible swelling of affected joints.